zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 AES algorithm has different modes for encrypting/decrypting messages.
 I'd like to start with ECB mode (Electronic CodeBook mode).

-Although ECB mode is not very secure, it is simplest one, so it's easy to explain and give you a taste of how it works overall.
+Although ECB mode is not very secure, it is the simplest one, so it's easy to explain and give you a taste of how it works overall.

-Alright, first, let's create a secret.
+Alright, first, let's create a secret string.

-A secret is a random string that is used to encrypt plaintext into ciphertext.
+A secret string is a random string that is used to encrypt plaintext into ciphertext.

 ```hasekll
 {-# LANGUAGE OverloadedStrings #-}